 Head east along Coal Creek Road for approximately 2km until you reach Rifle Range Road on your left side.
 The climb up can be challenging and a vehicle with 4x4 with high clearance is highly recommended.
 Continue up the road taking a right turn at the first fork, followed by a left at the second fork.

 At the next junction follow the switchback to the right, (almost a 180-degree turn).
-Continue along the road until you see a right-hand turn in a clear-cut that is impassable by vehicle.
+Continue along the road past the trailhead for Contra until you see a right-hand turn in a clear-cut that is impassable by vehicle.
 Park your vehicle just further ahead to the side.